OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/ks.rst

 reasons, in particular, to reduce the calculation time needed for the total derivatives of your model.
 The KSComponent implements the Kreisselmeier-Steinhauser Function to aggregate constraint vector input "g" into a single scalar output 'KS'.

-The constraint vector "g" must be of the form where g<=0 satisfies the constraints.
+By default, the constraint vector "g" is assumed be of the form where g<=0 satisfies the constraints, but other forms can be specified using the "upper" and "lower_flag" options.

 KSComponent Options
 -------------------